GET IN TOUCH

 Federal Collection Procedures: Liens and Levies

 The federal government has strong enforcement tools when payroll tax debt remains unpaid.
-A federal tax lien arises automatically after the IRS assesses the tax liability and issues a demand for payment, and the debt is not paid in full.
-This lien attaches to nearly all taxpayers' assets and remains in place until the debt is satisfied.
+A federal tax lien arises automatically after the IRS assesses the tax liability and issues a demand for payment that goes unsatisfied.
+This lien attaches to nearly all of the taxpayer's assets and remains in place until the debt is satisfied.

 If the debt continues unresolved, the IRS may escalate its actions by issuing levies.
 A levy goes beyond a lien by directly seizing bank accounts, garnishing wages, or taking control of other assets.
 This step can create an immediate burden for both businesses and individuals.